idoko-emmanuel/Data-Structure/README.md

 ## Running the Project

 To run the project, navigate to the project directory and run any of the PHP files using the command line.
-For example, to run the `LinkedList.php` file, you can use the following command: php LinkedList.php
+For example, to run the `DataStructure/LinkedList.php` file, you can use the following command: php DataStructure/LinkedList.php

 This will execute the PHP file and output the results in the command line.